It is never a victim's fault when they experience violence, but there are a few things we can do to reduce our risk of experiencing violence.

 - Stay in well-lit areas and avoid doorways, bushes, and alleys if at all possible.

 - Walk confidently and assertively and know your surroundings.
-A rapist looks for someone who appears vulnerable and passive.
+Perpetrators of sexual violence often look for people who appear vulnerable and passive.

 - Be alert and prepared to run, fight, or scream.